Datong Shanxi, China Travel Guide

 Simple Mandarin phrases foster goodwill and understanding.

-Educate yourself on local customs to avoid unintended offense.
+Educate yourself on the customs of the area to avoid unintended offense.

 Respect natural sites; stay on marked paths and don't drop trash.